 Located in Húsavík in the north of the island, the Geothermal Goldfish Pond is a one-of-a-kind experience!
 This natural geothermal pool is heated by the volcanic activity beneath it and is home to hundreds of goldfish.

-Who would imagine orange goldfish in a hot spring?
-That unique discovery attracts many curious visitors.
-It is the perfect spot to swim in warm waters and marvel at the abundance of colorful fish.
+Who could imagine an orange goldfish in a hot spring?
+This unique discovery attracts many curious visitors.
+It’s the perfect place to swim in the warm waters and observe the abundance of colorful fish.

 How to get to Geothermal Goldfish Pond?

 Drive towards the town of Húsavík.
-At around 2 kilometers south from the town on road 85, you can turn right on a dirt road.
-Drive a few minutes until you reach the hot springs.
+About 2 kilometers south of town on Route 85, you can turn right onto a dirt road.
+Drive for a few minutes until you reach the hot springs.

 Tips on visiting Geothermal Goldfish Pond